Monolithic Refractories

 White corundum castable is a high-quality high-temperature refractory material with high-purity alumina powder as the main raw material.

-High Aluminum Castable
+High Alumina Castable

 Low Cement Castable